 The result will be a stack of layers with layer masks on each.
 Photoshop’s focus stacking algorithm selects the in-focus subject material in each image and masks out the out-of-focus areas such that the resulting image is sharp throughout.

 The next step is to create a new layer for the composite of the stacked images.

-From the top layer, press Cmnd-Alt-Shift-E on a Mac, or Ctrl-Alt-Shift-E. This keyboard-only command will produce a new layer of all lower layers without discarding the layers.
+From the top layer, press Cmnd-Alt-Shift-E on a Mac, or Ctrl-Alt-Shift-E on Windows.
+This keyboard-only command will produce a new layer of all lower layers without discarding the layers.
 This is not the same as the ‘flatten image’ command, which I never recommend.

 Once the composite image has been captured as its own layer, proceed to apply any other post-processing as desired.